Home > Scholarship Programs

 What is the Craig and Galen Brown Foundation Scholarship Program?

 Since 1992, the Craig and Galen Brown Foundation (“Brown Foundation”) has partnered with Texas A&M University and the Texas A&M Foundation, providing more than 400 four-year scholarships to high achieving, well-rounded high school students who were recognized as National Merit semifinalists and majoring in STEM (science, technology, engineering, math) or business.
-In fall 2019, 46 Brown Scholars will be enrolled at Texas A&M University as freshmen.
+In fall 2019, 46 Brown Scholars will be enrolled at Texas A&M University as freshman.

 - EnMed Scholarship (joint program awarding M.D./Master in Engineering degrees, four year scholarship)